 She said Dowlan’s attitude caused doubt about his prospect of rehabilitation.

-In mid-1996, Dowlan (then 46-years-old) was sentenced to nine years and eight months in jail with a non-parole period of six years.
-After a church appeal, it was reduced to six and half years.
+In mid-1996, Dowlan (then 46 years old) was sentenced to nine years and eight months in jail with a non-parole period of six years.
+After a church appeal, it was reduced to six and a half years.

 At this point, it is estimated that the Christian Brothers had spent $400,000 defending Dowlan.

 Six years in jail wasn’t the end for Dowlan — he was charged again in 2014